Terms & Conditions of Business

 Support Staff : £50.00 plus VAT

-Fees are calculated based on the hourly rate divided into ten units of 6 minutes each.
+Fees are calculated for time spent working on your file based on the hourly rate divided into ten units of 6 minutes each.

 Any travel costs will be charged at £0:45 per mile plus VAT; any train or bus fares will be charged at cost plus VAT.